Population-scale dietary interests during the COVID-19 pandemic: Discussion

-\xhdr{Comparison to surveys} Our results confirm and refine what is known from survey-based research.
+Our results confirm and refine what is known from survey-based research.
 A meta-analysis \cite{zupo2020preliminary} of 12 preliminary articles studying the impact of \covid confinement on dietary habits revealed a sharp rise of carbohydrate consumption, especially of foods with a high glycemic index (\eg, homemade pizza, bread, cake, and pastries), as well as more frequent snacking.
 A high consumption of fruits and vegetables, as well as protein sources, particularly pulses, was also recorded, although there was no clear peak of increase in the latter.
 A decrease in alcohol intake and of fresh fish and seafood was further observed.

 Whereas surveys are potentially a more accurate reflection of consumption, our findings, which were derived from passively sensed data, provide a complementary view.
-Search interest timeseries capture fine-grained temporal dynamics within the contrasted periods.
-Additionally, search interest timeseries capture true interest and are not subject to reporting biases.
+Search interest time series capture fine-grained temporal dynamics within the contrasted periods.
+Additionally, search interest time series are not subject to the reporting biases of surveys.
 By relying on them, we account for behavioral changes beyond subjective impressions.
-Finally, search interest timeseries provide insights at a population scale.
+Finally, search interest time series provide insights at a population scale.

-Contrary to previous concerns about the danger of alcohol abuse during confinement \cite{clay2020alcohol}, on a population level, we do not observe important surges in interest.
-In fact, consistent with survey-based research \cite{zupo2020preliminary,ammar2020effects}, we observe a significant negative correlation between seasonality-adjusted interest in alcoholic drinks and mobility in some of the studied countries (cocktail -0.44, $p<0.05$ in Italy, -0.33, $p<0.05$ in Spain, and wine, beer, and liquor in -0.61, $p<0.05$ France and -0.34, $p<0.05$ Denmark), meaning that more interest in alcohol is associated with more time spent outside of home, not less.
-Additionally, the relative share of interest in alcoholic drinks (Figure \ref{fig:share}) decreased because the increase in other foods was not mirrored by the increase of interest in alcoholic drinks.
+Contrary to previous concerns about the danger of alcohol abuse during confinement \cite{clay2020alcohol} triggered by stress, boredom, and emotional consumption, on a population level, we do not observe important surges in interest in alcohol consistent with these concerns.
+In fact, consistent with survey-based research \cite{zupo2020preliminary,ammar2020effects}, we observe a significant negative correlation between seasonality-adjusted interest in alcoholic drinks and mobility in some of the studied countries (cocktails: $-0.44$ [$p=0.002$] in Italy, $-0.33$ [$p=0.02$] in Japan, $-0.33$ [$p=0.02$] in Spain; wine, beer, and liquor: $-0.61$ [$p=6\times10^{-6}$] in France, $-0.38$ [$p=0.009$] in Japan, $-0.34$ [$p=0.02$] in Denmark), meaning that more interest in alcohol is associated with more time spent outside of the home, not less.
+Additionally, the relative share of interest in alcoholic drinks (Supplementary Figure 9) decreased since the increase in other foods was not mirrored by the increase of interest in alcoholic drinks.